How to create a hedgehog friendly garden

-The sound of a hedgehog snuffling round your garden has got to be one of nature’s most glorious delights but hedgehog numbers have dwindled in recent decades with habitat loss and human activity thought to be the biggest causes.
-There are now believed to be less than a million wild hedgehogs left in the UK, with gardens providing a vital stronghold.
+The sound of a hedgehog snuffling round your garden has got to be one of nature’s most glorious delights but hedgehog numbers are in sharp decline with habitat loss and human activity thought to be the biggest causes.
+There are now believed to be less than a million wild hedgehogs left in the UK, with urban gardens providing a vital stronghold.

 Here are a few simple tips to help the spiky residents in your garden.